ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

 ### Building from source

-If you want, you can also build IPFS from source.
+You can also build IPFS from source.
 For more detailed instructions, please see the install instructions for [Linux/macOS](https://github.com/ipfs/go-ipfs#build-from-source) or [Windows](https://github.com/ipfs/go-ipfs/blob/master/docs/windows.md).

 ::: tip
 **Already have IPFS installed, but need to upgrade?** Note that upgrades (and downgrades) may involve a repository upgrade process performed by the [fs-repo-migrations](https://dist.ipfs.io/#fs-repo-migrations) tool.